-Find go-to recipes that you can practice and perfect– It's always fun to try something new, and kids need to be exposed to a wide variety of flavors.
-However, having a couple of go-to recipes you can make when you just can't think anymore can be a lifesaver.
-We all have those days when you just can't come up with anything new.
+Find go-to recipes that you can practice and perfect– It’s always fun to try something new, and it’s helpful to expose kids to a wide variety of flavors.
+However, having a couple of go-to recipes you can make when you can’t think anymore can be a lifesaver.
+We all have those days when you just can’t come up with anything new.

 2. Sheet Pan Chicken and Veggies– This good-for-you meal is one of our go-to healthy dinner ideas.
 When you use seasonal veggies, you can keep it budget-friendly, too!
-If you're having trouble deciding, try adding sweet potatoes, broccoli, yellow squash, zucchini, and sweet potatoes to your sheet pan.
+Try adding sweet potatoes, broccoli, yellow squash, zucchini, and sweet potatoes to your sheet pan if you’re having trouble deciding.
 Sausage and veggies also make a great sheet pan dinner alternative.
 Use what you have!

-3. Healthy White Chicken Chili– This is a30-minute meal with chicken breast, white beans, corn, cumin, and yogurt.
-You can make it on the stovetop, in a slow cooker, or in the Instant Pot!
+3. Healthy White Chicken Chili– This is a 30-minute meal with chicken breast, white beans, corn, cumin, and yogurt.
+You can make it on the stovetop, in a slow cooker, or the Instant Pot!
 A true crowd-pleaser!

 4. Nacho Chicken Casserole– The perfect blend of comfort foods!
 Try this recipe for a delicious dinner.